IEP Goals in Tennessee: What Parents Need to Know

 What makes an IEP goal measurable in Tennessee?

 Tennessee IEP goals must be measurable annual goals that address all areas of need identified by the disability and are designed to enable the child to be involved in and make progress in the general education curriculum, as required by Tenn.
 Comp.
 R. & Regs.
-0520-01-09-.12.
-Goals must be written in objective, measurable language and must flow from the present levels of academic achievement and functional performance.
-Tennessee aligns with federal law in requiring benchmarks or short-term objectives only for students who take alternate assessments aligned to alternate achievement standards; however, LEAs may include them for all students if the team determines they are appropriate.
-Progress toward goals must be reported to parents at least as frequently as progress is reported for nondisabled students (typically quarterly).
-The IEP team must consider the child's strengths, parent concerns, recent evaluation results, and academic and functional needs when developing goals.
+0520-01-09-.12(1)(b) and Tenn.
+Code Ann. § 49-10-103.
+Goals must be written in objective, measurable language and must flow directly from the present levels of academic achievement and functional performance.
+Tennessee aligns with federal law in requiring benchmarks or short-term objectives only for students who take the Tennessee Alternate Assessment (TAA) aligned to alternate achievement standards (0520-01-09-.09(1)(c)); however, LEAs may include benchmarks for all students if the team determines they are appropriate.
+Progress toward goals must be reported to parents at least as frequently as progress is reported for nondisabled students (typically quarterly via report cards).
+The IEP team must consider the child's strengths, parent concerns, recent evaluation results, and academic and functional needs when developing goals (34 CFR 300.324(a)(1)).
+Tennessee's 10-school-day IEP meeting provision (0520-01-09-.12(4)) allows any team member to request a meeting to address goal concerns between annual reviews.

 What Tennessee Requires

-Progress reports on IEP goals must be issued at least as frequently as report cards for nondisabled students (34 CFR 300.320(a)(3)(ii)).
+Progress reports on IEP goals must be issued at least as frequently as report cards for nondisabled students — typically quarterly (34 CFR 300.320(a)(3)(ii)).

 Key Timelines